A struggling Aaron Judge will have no place to hide in the ALCS

 The only time Judge struggled substantially was when he batted third or fourth.
 Batting third, he hit only .239 in 63 games, while at the cleanup spot, he was a .219 hitter in just nine games.

-The Yankees will probably make Matt Holliday the team's DH in Game 1 against Keuchel.
+The Yankees will probably make Matt Holliday the DH in Game 1.

 Girardi said he believes the strike zone was tight against Judge in the ALDS.

-"I thought they just made a ton of good pitches on him," Yankees manager Joe Girardi said.
+"I thought they just made a ton of good pitches on him," Girardi said.
 "I think there were some borderline calls that didn't go his way that could have been walks, and maybe it looks a little bit different."